Sasanka-GRS/Stuck-At-Fault-Detection/README.md

       iverilog stuck.v stuck_test.v

-And use
+For generating\printing the required outputs, use

       ./a.out

-For generating\printing the required outputs